cyanit/Bitwig-Studio-Presets/README.md

 ## Info
 These are all presets I submitted to the monthly preset competition + a few more that are a bit smaller.
 If you have questions or ideas for improvements, don´t hesitate to ask me.
 You can find me on the Bitwig Community Discord, im almost always online (.
 Leo .).
-These are intended for beginners and medioker users that want more/different sounds.
+These are intended for beginner and mediocre users that want more (different) sounds.
-So if you make music with them, ill be happy if you let me know.
+If you make music with them, I´ll be happy if you let me know.
 Im interested in what you created!

 ## Synths (FM-4/Phase-4/Polysynth)